ElmarGeerlings/CS50AI/README.md

 ```

 ## Degrees
-A program that determines how many “degrees of separation” apart two actors are, per the below.
+A program that determines how many “degrees of separation” apart two actors are.

 ```
 $ python degrees.py large